-Custom writing research papers defines an abstract as a short, stand-alone summary of the paper or work that readers can use as an overview.
+An abstract is a short, stand-alone summary of the paper or work that readers can use as an overview.
 It briefly summarizes what is entailed in your research paper.
-An abstract should help the reader understand the paper and help other people who are searching for your paper to decide whether the research work suits their purposes before reading it.
+An abstract should help the reader understand the paper and help other paper writing companies searching for your paper to decide whether the research work suits their purposes before reading it.
+You can use the information below to write an abstract when asked to write my research paper keeping in mind an abstract must be a fully self-contained capsule illustration of the paper.

 Writing an Abstract